AndCake/zino/README.md

 	}
 	...

+As an easier alternative to Zino.mount within the render function, Zino detects changes to the DOM and mounts required components all by itself, given the fact that the components are imported.
+You can import a component by using the `Zino.import(url)` function.
+By using this, you could change the above example into this:

+	...
+	mount: function() {
+		...

+		Zino.import('dist/comment.html');
+		Zino.import('dist/comment-form.html');
+	}
+	...

+So in our mount function, we just tell Zino that our comment-box component relies on two other components which are to be found at the given locations.
+No render function required for mounting those dependencies.

 Now, the last part of our tutorial goes into showing how to style our components.
 Obviously the components can be styled by just using a global stylesheet.
 However, doing so will get you all the problems that are [intrinsically part of CSS at scale](https://speakerdeck.com/vjeux/react-css-in-js).

 Instead, you can use component-specific styling, which can be added by including a CSS file into the component.
 Alternatively, you can use the style tag directly, to put small amounts of component-specific CSS code.
 Doing either of those will turn the CSS into component-specific CSS by prefixing it accordingly.